-Members are responsible for updating direct deposit information under 'My Living Allowance' in my.americorps.gov any time a bank or account number is changed or closed.
+Members are responsible for updating direct deposit information under 'My Living Allowance' in My AmeriCorps Portal any time a bank or account number is changed or closed.
 Review this short video about member direct deposit.

 All regular biweekly living allowances, as well as any other taxable allowances, are recorded on the member's earnings statement.
-Earnings statements can be viewed on my.americorps.gov under 'My Living Allowance.'
-A member Living Allowance Calendar and Statement Information are available here on the AmeriCorps website.
+Earnings statements can be viewed on My AmeriCorps Portal under 'My Living Allowance.'
+A member Living Allowance Calendar and Statement Information are available on the AmeriCorps website.
 Members assigned to sponsors supported by program grants receive the living allowance payment directly from the sponsoring organization (not AmeriCorps) and may obtain earnings statements directly from the sponsoring organization.